PavPavv/solve_problems/README.md

 - [Algorithms basic theory (ru)](https://github.com/PavPavv/MyJSCheatsheet/blob/master/js-code/algorithms/algorihms_ru.md)

 > Since 15th medium problem I have stopped solving in 4 languages because it is overwhelming.
-TS now is a JS with types standard, so no need to write JS manually if it is not a language specific task.
-Dart is a very interesting and much well-organized language than a JS or TS, but since Dart is not a web standard and being used mostly for high abstract mobile development, there is not much sense in using it for a web.
+TS now is a standard, which is a JS with types, so no need to write JS manually if it is not a language specific task.
+Dart is a very interesting and much well-organized language, than a TS, but since Dart is not a web standard and being used mostly for high abstract mobile development, there is not much sense in using it for a web.
 So I write in TS and Python mostly.

 ## JS-specified problems